Roasted Cauliflower with Garlic

 Make it a Low-Carb Meal:

-This would be delicious with Pork Roast with Spicy Peanut Sauce, Easy Pan-Fried Pork Tenderloin with Mustard Sauce, Herb Marinated Air Fryer Chicken, Air Fryer Sausage and Peppers, or Grilled Cuban Flank Steak for a low-carb dinner!
+Roasted Cauliflower with Garlic would be delicious with Pork with Peanut Sauce, Pork Tenderloin with Mustard Sauce, Marinated Chicken Thighs, Air Fryer Sausage and Peppers, or Grilled Cuban Flank Steak for a low-carb dinner!

 Roasted Cauliflower with Garlic